-Lying in the center of the Balkan Peninsula, Macedonia is a parliamentary democracy, and an independent state since 1991 (previously being part of Yugoslavia).
-The country has a multi-party democratic system, and is officially is a secular state.
-The Republic of Macedonia has been a candidate for European Union membership since 2005, and is a signatory to the European Convention on Human Rights.
+Lying in the center of the Balkan Peninsula, the Republic of North Macedonia is a parliamentary democracy, and an independent state since 1991 (previously part of Yugoslavia).
+The country has a multi-party democratic system, and is officially a secular state.
+Experiencing a name change after a parliamentary vote in 2019, the Republic of North Macedonia (formerly Macedonia) has maintained its candidacy for European Union membership since 2005, and is a signatory to the European Convention on Human Rights.
+In 2020, the country was also granted NATO membership, becoming the 30th Member State.

 Constitution and government |